So Not Worth It: Critical response

 Decider's Joel Keller compared the series to the NBC sequel Saved by the Bell: The College Years, stating that "It reminds us of Saved By The Bell: The College Years, except with everyone speaking Korean."
 Keller described the series "that could fit among Netflix's American multi-cams" as not suitable as a "family sitcom, due to language and themes," but "it's brightly-lit, the jokes go at a sitcom's pace, and there's even a laugh-track."
 After watching the series, and praising the Korean skills of all the non-Korean actors, the crew at Decider recommended viewers to stream the show.

 Bryan Tan writing for Yahoo!
 News praised the chemistry between the actors, and the performance of all of the foreign cast members "speaking native and seamlessly fluent Korean."
 He wrote, "It's definitely unique in the sense that it features such a diverse cast from all over the world".
 Tan concluded the review, "while the plot seemed to meander off here and there, the sitcom gives off a vibrant and comfortable feel akin to the American sitcom Friends" and recommended, if viewers are "looking for good fun and easy laughs, So Not Worth It is very much worth a watch".

-In his review for ReadySteadyCut, Daniel Hart found the laugh track unnecessary — "So Not Worth It is not a laugh-out-loud experience, but it does tickle the soul.
-There's so much chaos and ridiculousness between these young characters that the only option is to enjoy the ride."
-Hart called the series, "incredibly engaging and flavorsome", labelled the cast as "brilliant; you can tell they had a wonderful time presenting a vibrant yet sometimes dysfunctional community," and applaud the writers who "completely nailed the importance of a vibrant community".
-He pointed that the series "signifies the growing wealth of K-drama and its impact on the original slate for streaming services.
-There's such a loyal community, and with these one-day hitters on Netflix, I hope that it brings in more audiences.
-Nostalgically, older audiences will feel armored by a series like this, while the young will find it oddly relatable."

-Greg Wheeler of The Review Geek, rating the series 5.5 out of 10, opined that So Not Worth It is a "real mixed bag of quality" throughout 12 episodes and called it "Disney Channel silliness with a couple of well-timed comedic quips".
-Wheeler wrote, "With heavy exposition, an episodic format and one annoying laugh track throughout, So Not Worth It is going to be divisive."
-He concluded by saying that "So Not Worth It doesn't quite ring true to its name but perhaps should have been called "it's not quite worth it"."